GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Added a way for users running it in non-headless mode to authenticate manually.
 To do it, simply change poeWaitForAuth in config.conf.
 - Fixed authentication not working
 - Code cleanup & bug fixes for Poe integration
+- Added VelloAI
+- Added Mistral
+- Cleaned up & simplified some of server-side logic for client initialization

 ## Contact
 Please drop me a message on [Matrix](https://matrix.to/#/@glizzychief:techsaviours.org) or Discord (glizzychief#1048) if you have any questions or just want to say hi.